UBC-Thunderbots/PCB_Oven/README.md

 # Reflow Oven Controller

+A project for controlling a toaster oven to be able to reflow solder for PCB assembly using Arduino and Python.

+# Context

 This was designed from a previous iteration of our reflow oven controller, redesigning it in Arduino to be maintainable.
 Our current setup is a perfboard arduino shield, where this repository stores the code for the project, PCB design and schematics, and Thermal profile graphs when reflowing PCB's using python to do the graphing.

 The current system is shown below: